Karma in Hinduism: Origins

 The earliest appearance of the word "karma" is found in the Rigveda.
 The term karma also appears significantly in the Veda.
-According to Brahmanas, "as his creations is born to the world he has made" and one is placed in a balance in the other world for an estimate of one's good and evil deed.
-It also declares that as a man is 'constituted' by his desires, he is born in the other world concerning these.
+According to the Brahmanas, "a man is born to the world he has made" and after death, one is placed in a balance in the other world for an estimate of one's good and evil deed.
+The Brahmanas also state that as a man is 'constituted' by his desires, he is born in the other world according to those desires.

 The earliest evidence of the term’s expansion into an ethical domain is provided in the Upanishads.
 In the Brhadaranyaka, which is the earliest of the Upanishads, the Vedic theologian Yajnavalkya expressed: “A man turns into something good by good action and into something bad by bad action.”
 The doctrine occurs here in the context of a discussion of the fate of the individual after death.

 The doctrine of transmigration of the soul, concerning fateful retribution for acts committed, appears in the Rig Veda (Mandala 1, Sukta 24, Mantra 2), with words like "saha na mahye aaditaye punar-daath pitharam drisheyam matharam cha" (You must also know that one God to be a giver of rebirth, non else can do this work.
 It is he who gives birth to emancipated persons also through parents at the end of MahaKalpa.)
 Rebirth is also mentioned in the Yajur Veda (Mandala 3, Mantras 53-54):